OpenDFM/NeuSym-RAG/documents/financial_report_tags.md

 ### 11.12.
 Corporate Governance and Others

 **Description:**
-Includes information on corporate governance, board composition, internal controls, and other disclosures not covered in other sections.
+Includes information on corporate governance, board composition, internal controls ,such as Related Party Transactions.

 ## 12.Changes in and Disagreements with Accountants on Accounting and Financial Disclosure